 - Mindfulness therapy

-Patients in the IOP may meet regularly with a psychiatrist to discuss progress and manage medications for:
+Patients in the program may meet regularly with a psychiatrist to discuss progress and manage medications for:

-- Substance use disorders, such as buprenorphine for opioid use disorder and long-acting injectable and oral naltrexone for alcohol use disorder
+- Substance use disorders, such as long-acting injectable and oral or sublingual buprenorphine and naltrexone for opioid or alcohol use disorder

 - Co-occurring mental health disorders such as PTSD, depression, anxiety-related disorders and mood disorders